Muscoge/iarc_check_sim/README.md

+# Russian Regestries Data Processing in R

+The repo contains workflow of processing and checking russian cancer regestries data.
+For processing simple operations of filtering and renaming are done.
+For checking IACR CHeck Tool implementation is done.
+More detailed description of it is presented.

+The structure of worklow is the following:

+**1_read_and_name_the_data.R**
+The script read raw data and translates variable names and values.
+In addition some simple operation with variables are done: split of ICD-10 codes, determination of stage, calculation of age, filter the only malignant behaviour and etc.

+**2_converse_the_data.R**
+The script checks for ICD-O-2 errors in coding of diagnosis and converse data.
+The flow of conversion: if morph variable is NA then conversion form ICD-10 to ICD-O-2, else from ICD-O-2 to ICD-O-3 and from ICD-O-3 back to ICD-10.

+**3_fix_the_data.R**
+The script emulate IARC Check Tool and fixes the errors in data, according to IARC recommendations.

-# IACR Check Tool implementation in R (iarc_check_sim)
+## IACR Check Tool implementation's description

-The functions helps with Data Preprocessing by imitating the behavior of IACR Check for data from cancer regestries.
+The functions (functions_for_iacr_mp and functions_for_check) helps with Data Preprocessing by imitating the behavior of IACR Check for data from cancer regestries.
 The current implementation is specified to preproccesed data from Russian cancer registries.

 Requirements for a proper functioning:
 - ICD-O-3 code should be separated into columns
 - "topo_Cxxx", "topo_Cxxx", "morph", "behav_icdo3", "gr_icdo3"
 - Columns "morph", "behav_icdo3", "gr_icdo3" should have type double

-## The functions implemented to a file:
+### The functions implemented to a files:
 1. **add_histology_families**
    Adding  histology family based on 'morph' column.